sandeepsa1/ml/README.md

 08-sentiment-analysis-using-rnn			Learn RNN
-09-image-transformations-and-matrices		Learn image transformations and how the associated matrices change values 10-understanding-image-compression-using-svd	Learn Singular Value Decomposition and doing an image compression sample
+09-image-transformations-and-matrices		Learn image transformations and how the associated matrices change values 10-understanding-image-compression-using-svd	Learn Singular Value Decomposition and doing an image compression sample 11-reinforcement-learning-q-learning		Trying to understand basic concepts of reinforement learning